 Configuring SAML single sign-on

-Your users can access your EMS using their existing login credentials by configuring SAML SSO for your team.
-This process establishes a trust relationship between the Celonis EMS and your existing identity provider (IdP), authenticating the user when they login to the EMS.
+Your users can access your Celonis Platform using their existing login credentials by configuring SAML SSO for your team.
+This process establishes a trust relationship between the Celonis Platform and your existing identity provider (IdP), authenticating the user when they login to the platform.

-Your EMS team environment supports SAML 2.0 with the SHA-256 hash algorithm.
+Your Celonis Platform team environment supports SAML 2.0 with the SHA-256 hash algorithm.
 It doesn't support SAML logout functionality or identity provider initiated flows, however.

 When configuring your SAML SSO, you must select your preferred certificate management method (step 4).
 For more information about your options here, see Certificate management for SAML SSO